momentum-team-6/momentum-team-6.github.io/_posts/2020-11-03-git-review.md

 - [Git Cheat Sheet PDF](https://education.github.com/git-cheat-sheet-education.pdf)
 - [Git handbook from GitHub](https://guides.github.com/introduction/git-handbook/)
 - [Git Command Explorer](https://gitexplorer.com/) -- this tool lets you look up commands by what you are trying to do

+### ⭐ EXTRA/TMI

+_This section is for information that you don't necessarily need today, so you can skip this for now (and save it somewhere for later!).
+But I will sometimes post extra details or interesting sidenotes for folks who want a deeper dive.🌊_

+We talked about the default branch in git being called `main`.
+Historically it has been `master` for no good reason; the name is arbitrary.
+The tech community has recently become more aware of how casual language choices can needlessly marginalize members of the community continually feel othered.
+This change is still in flux at this moment, but more and more repositories are switching over.
+If you are using git verion 2.28 or later, you can add a setting in your git config to use `main` as the name for the default branch in any repo you create locally.

+[This blog post from Scott Hanselman](https://www.hanselman.com/blog/easily-rename-your-git-default-branch-from-master-to-main) describes a bunch of how-tos around this.

+And [this README document from GitHub about the process of renaming your branches](https://github.com/github/renaming) discusses some of the technical considerations for doing this, and why this process has to be gradual in some cases.

 ### Notes & Video from class